jam-do/jam-site/src/md/whitepaper.md

 Our proprietary technology is JAM Cloud — PaaS — Edge CDN, which allows you to process requests for the delivery of the necessary DWA web assets (cloud assembly, transformation).
 Under the hood — node.js + SWC (https://swc.rs/) + esbuild (https://esbuild.github.io/)

-Our infrastructure solutions are currently based on AWS (Amazon Web Services).
+Our infrastructure are currently based on various [Cloudflare](https://www.cloudflare.com/) solutions.

 ## Competitive Environment